valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 **Available since:** 4.0.0

-Produces a log message to the standard Redis log, the format accepts printf-alike specifiers, while level is a string describing the log level to use when emitting the log, and must be one of the following:
+Produces a log message to the standard Valkey log, the format accepts printf-alike specifiers, while level is a string describing the log level to use when emitting the log, and must be one of the following: